Lateks/Cyclical-tapping/README.md

 This is a simple test environment for logging cyclical pointing task trials, as described in the ISO 9241-9 standard.
 The provided configuration file sets up a reciprocal (cyclical) task with nine targets.
 Mouse movement and clicks as well as information about the used (randomized) test setup are logged in a timestamped, uniquely named log file.

-All targets in the trial are drawn on screen at the beginning of the trial, no target highlighting is implemented.
+All targets in the trial are drawn on screen at the beginning of the trial.
+Targets are highlighted in succession.
+The next target always highlights after a mouseclick.

 (Written for a research project at Helsinki Institute for Information Technology.)